SciencerIO/sciencer-toolkit/README.md

 ---

 ## About
-Sciencer Toolkit enables researchers with the tools to **programmatically conduct a literature review** using an intuitive yet flexible interface.
+Sciencer Toolkit enables researchers to **programmatically conduct a literature review** using an intuitive yet flexible interface.

+At its core, Sciencer collects sets of papers.
-Sciencer iteratively identifies a set of papers using **Expanders**.
-Each expander enlarges a set of papers to a larger set (e.g. using authors, citations, references, etc...).
-At the end of each iteration, each new paper needs to satisfy a series of **Filters** to be accepted.
-The initial set of papers is created using **Collectors** (e.g. by paper doi, author name).
+The initial set of papers is created through the use of **Collectors** (e.g. paper doi, author name).
+Then, Sciencer iteratively finds new papers using **Expanders** (e.g. authors, citations, references).
+Finally, new found papers need to satisfy a series of **Filters** in order to be accepted into the current set.
+Being iterative in nature, Sciencer allows you to repeat the above steps has many times as you'd like.

 This project was motivated by the absence of tools to automate systematic reviews using clear and well-defined criteria.
 Still, for literature reviews that do not need to follow specific criteria, there are a several tools that can help to discover new papers.

 ## Usage